 Ambassador School Programme

 The European Parliament Ambassador School Programme is a network of schools across the EU raising awareness of European parliamentary democracy and European citizenship values.
 The programme is suitable for Transition Year students.
-Over 70 schools in Ireland are taking part this year.

 The criteria to be fulfilled to achieve Ambassador School status include: